estherDow/sequenceAll/README.md

 /voice/{1-voiceCount}/delete/{1-sequenceLength}  -

 ```
+To subscribe to the OSCService of sequenceAll, send an OSC message of any content.
+The sender's IP address will be stored and will receive all OSC messages emitted from SequenceAll.

 ### needed:

 Short term goals:

-- implement sendOsc method
 - implement switch internal and external clock
-- implement hardware keyboard class
 - extend rest(?) api

-- and implementation of various I/Os, such as keypad, midi, etc.
+- and implementation of various I/Os, such as cv, midi, etc.

-- save state of all voices to nvm, so that info is available after you shut down :) to be done by implementing setGlob(), i guess.
+- save state of all voices to nvm.

-# Ignore all previous, clean slate on last time
+- add STA functionality

+### Known Bugs:

+- Given: A connected client.
+- When: Client disconnects.
+- Expected behavior: Client reconnects and sends a subscription request in case they do not receive any osc message.
+- Observed behavior: Client reconnects, IP is stored, parse package fails (receive UDP Package).

 - only ap mode is supported
 - clients connected receive all messages